Overview

 ✏️ Running the router

-Back in the same terminal window, run the command below.
+Back in the same terminal window, run the command below that suits your development environment.
 You'll need to replace the

 Let's copy this address, we'll need it to set our connection settings in Studio.
 This tells outside consumers of our API what endpoint they can use to query our schema.